T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 1. Have regular phone calls with your friends and family, they are your strongest mental support. ❤️
 2. Get a bus pass from the NXBus mTicket app.
 It saves you so much time travelling from the central campus to West Wood.
 3. Explore other cities during the holidays.
 I went on a week trip to London in the winter break to escape from my work.
 Be sure to relax and have fun during the winter holiday, as you won't have much time in terms 2 and 3.
+4. Never worry about the predicted grades, everyone has almost the same (~= the minimum requirements to get you a Warwick CS offer) unless you are exceptional. 👉🤓 <br>
+Fun fact: My CS predicted grade got dumped down from 100% to 94% bc the tutor said they could not predict a perfect 100.
+So the moral of the story is don't try too hard, they will 'tax the rich and feed the poor'. 🤫😉

 # Just Enjoy the Journey